 Richard Loving refused to attend the Supreme Court hearing—he was a private man, averse to publicity.
 He was not a rabble-rouser, nor was his wife, who opted to stay behind with him awaiting the verdict that would transform their life—one way or the other.
 But Richard, the man of few words, did have something he wanted his lawyer to convey to the nine justices deciding his fate: “Tell the court I love my wife.”

-, about the Loving v.
+Note: See the new HBO documentary, The Loving Story, about the Loving v.
 Virginia case.

 Image by Grey Villet, Courtesy HBO.